timescale/docs/use-timescale/backup-restore/point-in-time-recovery.md

 # Point-in-time recovery

 Point-in-time recovery allows you to recover your database from a destructive or unwanted action or change.
+You can recover a service to any point within the period [defined by your pricing plan][pricing-and-account-management].

+Initiating a
-Timescale allows you to perform a point-in-time recovery of your service to any point in the last 3 days.
-Initiating a point-in-time recovery of your service creates a fork of your service that matches the state of your database at the specified time of recovery.
+point-in-time recovery of your service creates a fork of your service that matches the state of your database at the specified time of recovery.
 The original service stays untouched to avoid losing data created since the